Frank Ballou: Early life and education

-Dr. Frank W. Ballou was born in Fort Jackson, St. Lawrence County, New York in 1879 to Hiram and Jennie Ballou.
+Dr. Frank W. Ballou was born in Fort Jackson, St. Lawrence County, New York in 1879 to Hiram and Jennie (Foster) Ballou.

 Ballou attended State Normal Training School in Potsdam, New York.
 He received a Bachelor of Science degree from Teachers College, Columbia University in 1904, a Master of Arts degree from the University of Cincinnati in 1908, and a Doctor of Philosophy from Harvard University in 1914.

 Career

 President Warren G. Harding presents Dr. Frank Ballou with an award cup presented to schools with the largest enrollment based on population.

 Ballou spent three years as an assistant professor of education and director of school affiliation at the University of Cincinnati.
 He was a graduate student at student at Harvard University from 1910 to 1911 and lectured in school administration during Harvard's 1911 summer session.
 From 1911 to 1912 he assisted Professor Paul H. Hanus in his investigation of the New York City Department of Education.
 He also performed studies of Watertown, Milton, and Reading high schools and Milton public schools.
 In 1912 he returned to Harvard as a research fellow.
 In 1914 he was named director of promotions and educational measurement for Boston Public Schools.
 In 1917 he and Jeremiah E. Burke argued for the creation of junior high schools in Boston.
 Later that year he was promoted to assistant superintendent.

 Ballou became superintendent of Washington, D.C. public schools in 1920.
 During this time, he oversaw the building of sixty new schools and raised teachers salaries.
+In 1926, he was elected President of the Department of Superintendance, National Educational Association.